Domino Hardware Tiers define Kubernetes requests and limits and link them to specific node pools. Domino recommends the following best practices.

 Set resource requests and limits to the same values

-When designing hardware tiers, consider account what resources will be available on a given node when Domino submits your workload for execution.
+When designing hardware tiers, consider what resources will be available on a given node when Domino submits your workload for execution.
 Not all physical memory and CPU cores of your node will be available due to system overhead.